 Netscape has been successful mainly because they were early to understand the importance of getting the average computer user connected to the Internet.
-Marc Andreessen and Jim Clark had vision as to the potentially explosive growth of computing and the power of connecting to a universal system of communication.
-All that was needed was an easy to use “browser” that made connectivity possible.
+Marc Andreessen and Jim Clark had vision as to the potentially explosive growth of computing and the power of connecting to a universal network of communication and commerce.
+Netscape’s innovation was the development of the “browser.”
+The browser allows consumers and business to leverage the power of the internet to engage in communication and commerce without having to be a computer expert, making connectivity possible on a massive scale.

-Netscape’s strategy is to give away the browser (Netscape Navigator) and than earn revenue by selling server software to companies that wanted marketing access to potential consumers.
-Their first task, however, was to set a new industry standard which they did by quickly controlling the market.
-A huge looming threat, however, was a series of competitors that also understood the importance of the Web browser, server, and service markets.
-Competition came from PC (Personal Computer) and UNIX software vendors and on-line service providers.
-Competitors were formidable and included such companies as America Online, Prodigy, Compuserve, Spyglass, and Microsoft.
-Many of these firms were profitable and who dominated their own particular market niche.
+Netscape’s strategy is to give away the browser (Netscape Navigator), make it the standard, and then leverage the standard (and earn revenue) by selling server software to companies that wanted marketing access to potential consumers.
+But Netscape faced the substantial threat that competitors would understand the importance of the Web browser, server, and service markets and enter those markets.
+Potential competitors were formidable and included America Online, Prodigy, Compuserve, Spyglass, and Microsoft.
+Many were established, profitable (Microsoft) and dominated their own particular market niche.

 Does Netscape need to go public to satisfy its capital needs?
 What would you estimate might be the magnitude of its capital needs over the next 3 to 5 years?
 What sources other than the public equity market could be tapped to satisfy those needs?

 According to the case notes, Netscape’s principal reasons for considering an IPO were to fund expected future growth (i.e. money to fund working capital and capital expenditures), to stockpile cash for any potential acquisitions, and to gain visibility and credibility within the industry.
 Of the three stated rationales, the last one is not capital related but appears more psychological.
 The first two reasons are capital related and in order to justify, one needs to understand Netscape’s expectations for growth and/or acquisitions.
 In fact, there is not enough information to fully analyze Netscape’s plans for M&A. Therefore, we concentrate our analysis on Netscape’s working capital needs.

+In addition to equity markets, Netscape could seek additional funding through partnerships with other firms (by providing the firm with an equity stake in Netscape); through additional rounds of private, venture financing; or through a line of bank credit.
+However, Netscape’s existing investors might frown on diluting their positions through partnerships or additional VC funding, and traditional bank’s might be reluctant to bear the risks that accompany a start-up enterprise such as Netscape.

 Why, in general, do companies go public?
 What are the advantages and disadvantages of public ownership?

 Mostly, companies go public to raise money to fund operational growth.
-However, part of the reason many companies go public is to provide an exit strategy for the early investors of the company, e.g. venture capitalists.
+However, part of the reason many companies go public is to provide an exit strategy (i.e., opportunity to cash out and realize gains from the investment) for the early investors of the company, e.g. venture capitalists.
 A big advantage of public ownership is the capital that can be raised.
-There are a couple of disadvantages, however, including the increase in the cost of capital (versus debt financing) and the transparency and reduction of control that comes with the owners selling a portion of their equity.
-Further, when management sells too much of their shares an agency problem may development whereby the goals of management and the goals of the equity shareholders may no longer be aligned.
+There are a couple of disadvantages, however, including the increase in the cost of capital (versus debt financing) (though the cost of public equity capital is generally lower than venture capital), and the transparency and reduction of control that comes with selling a portion of the equity to the public.
+Further, when management sells too much of their shares, an agency problem may development whereby the goals of management and the goals of the equity shareholders may no longer be aligned.
+[Mark: Seems that this could go either way.
+Could provide an example of what you’re driving at?]